jpritikin/coach/content/docs/services/pa-ifs.md

 ## Q & A

+{{% details "Is the Church of Psilomethoxin the only supplier of psilomethoxin?" %}}
+As far as we know, yes, but as of 2023 Apr 15, the Church of Psilomethoxin has withdrawn its website and is no longer accepting membership applications or orders.
+It would be great if alternate suppliers appeared.
+We also hope that the church will resume operations soon.
+{{% /details %}}

 {{% details "Do you work with other doses of psilomethoxin besides 300mg of dried mushroom powder?" %}}
 Lower doses are possible.
 With higher doses, a client's attention may be too firmly drawn innerward, impeding normal conversation.
 If there is